Degree: Master of Arts (M.A.)

 The Department of Political Science’s reputation for its empirical-analytical research approach transcends national borders, and it is one of the leading research institutions in Europe.
 This academic environment provides excellent conditions for students to gain practical research experience, for example, by contributing to research projects or by working as a student assistant.

 The University of Mannheim is part of a global network: Our ties to 450 partner universities all over the world not only impact life on campus, but also open numerous doors to those students who wish to go abroad.
 They can integrate a period of study abroad into their program without being set back in their studies.
-In cooperation with a British university, students enrolled in the master's program in Political Science can even earn a double degree.
+In cooperation with Bocconi University in Milan, students enrolled in the master's program in Political Science can even earn a double degree.

 The University of Mannheim is partners with 450 universities around the world.
 In collaboration with the International Office, the school can help you plan a period of study abroad.
 In the master's program in Political Science, studying abroad is optional.

-You can also choose to spend your second year at the University of Essex (UK) or the University of Nottingham (UK), thereby earning a double degree.
-Application for the double degree program is possible only after completion of the first semester.
+You can also choose to spend your second year at the University of Bocconi in Milan, Italy, thereby earning a double degree.
+Application for the double-degree program is possible only after completion of the first semester.

 The mandatory research internship (8 ECTS credits) is an integral part of the master’s program in Political Science.
 You can choose between a six-week internship at a research institution for social sciences or a two-week Summer School course with an empirical focus on social sciences.
 If you work as a student assistant at one of the chairs of the Department of Political Science, your job may, in certain cases, be recognized as equivalent to a research internship.

-Successful graduates of the master’s program in Political Science are encouraged to apply for the doctoral program at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS).
+doctoral programat the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS).
 Credits obtained during the master’s program can be counted towards the doctorate requirements, thus reducing the time needed to complete the doctoral program.

 If you strive for an academic career at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS), you can qualify for Associate Member status in the second year of your master’s program.